To fully appreciate the vast world of blended scotch whisky, it's helpful to understand the distinction between single malt and blended whiskey.

 Because so many variables influence the character of a barrel of whisky, nearly all whiskies on the market today are made by mixing barrels together to achieve a product that's consistent from one release to the next.
 A master blender at the distillery tastes through the barrels that are ready for release and mixes them to create a product consistent with the brand's flavor profile.
 Not every barrel produced at, say, Springbank or Glenmorangie will exactly fit the house style that consumers expect.
 To achieve that house style, then, requires a blend of whiskies from many barrels.

-Single Barrel Scotch
+What Is Single Barrel Scotch

 A single-barrel scotch is the product of a single barrel of whisky, unmixed with whisky from other sources.
 Because the flavor, aroma, color, and other characteristics vary from barrel to barrel, each barrel release is a unique product.
 Single-barrel releases are therefore inconsistent from one release to the next.
 Not many of these exist in the scotch universe (they're much more common in American whiskeys), but Balvenie has a couple of them available.